 - Soups: Incorporate leftover roast parsnips into your soups for extra flavor and nutrition.

 - Mash potato: Mash the leftover parsnips and add them to your favourite mashed potato recipe.

 - Vegetable Stock: Use leftover roast parsnips in the preparation of vegetable stock for soups and stews.

 Roast Parsnips variations

-Honey Roast Parsnips – Just like Honey glazed carrots, I make with parsnips.
-Toss the parsnip with butter or oil, spices, and honey and roast for 35-40 minutes.
-Either use thyme or rosemary herbs for serving.
+- Honey Roast Parsnips: Toss parsnips with butter or oil, spices, honey, and roast for 35-40 minutes.
+Serve with thyme or rosemary.

-Sticky Roast Parsnips and Carrots – I would love to add the 450g carrot batons to the recipe below.
-Accordingly increase the salt, pepper, maple syrup and thyme.
-This recipe is perfect for Vegans!
+- Sticky Roast Parsnips and Carrots: Add 450g of carrot batons to the recipe and season with salt, pepper, maple syrup, and thyme.
+Perfect for vegans.